Empowering girls and their communities through art

 We are providing support and training for staff members on the ground in Goma so that they can create a safe, expressive and empowered space for adolescent girls to develop core life and art skill sets, and amplify their voices through public murals and posters.

-In this program girls will have the opportunity to survive, thrive, and make progress with their communities to achieve gender equality.
+In this program girls will have the opportunity to make progress with their communities to achieve gender equality and freedom from violence.

 Investing in partnerships for sustainable impact

 We are partnering in this program design with the Population Council, a leader in the field of developing, strengthening and measuring programs for adolescent girls.